iblai/ibl-ai-github-bot/README.md

 # IBL GitHub Bot

-Uses GPT-4 to automatically generates tests based on `pytest`.
+Uses GPT-4 to automatically generate tests based on `pytest`.

 A cli is exposed at `ibl_github_bot/__main__.py`.